Klyde-Moradeyo/k8-go-redis-service/README.md

 - Limits: The maximum resources a Pod can use.
 If a Pod exceeds its limit, Kubernetes will intervene (e.g., by throttling CPU or terminating the Pod).

 Remember, if set, `requests` should be less than or equal to `limits`.
 If they're not set, Kubernetes uses default values based on node capacity.

+# Securing the Redis Pod

+The Redis database is protected using the following measures:

+- **Secret:** A secret named `redis-secret` is created to store the Redis password.
+The password is stored in base64-encoded format.

+- **Persistent Volume Claim:** A persistent volume claim named `redis-pvc` is created to provide persistent storage for the Redis data.
+It has a storage request of 1Gi.

+- **ConfigMap:** A ConfigMap named `redis-config` is created to store the Redis configuration.
+The Redis password is injected into the `redis.conf` file using the `${REDIS_PASSWORD}` placeholder.

+- **Deployment:** A deployment named `redis` is created to manage the Redis container.
+The Redis image used is `redis:6.2-alpine`.
+The Redis password is provided as an environment variable (`REDIS_PASSWORD`) sourced from the `redis-secret` secret.
+The deployment ensures that only one replica of the Redis pod is available at any given time during rolling updates.
+Resource limits and requests are defined for the container.

+- **Volumes:** Two volumes are used by the Redis container.
+The first one is a persistent volume claim (`redis-pvc`) used for storing the Redis data.
+The second volume is a config map (`redis-config`) used to provide the Redis configuration.

+- **Probes:** Readiness and liveness probes are configured for the Redis container to ensure its availability.
+The probes execute Redis commands using the provided password to check the health of the Redis instance.

+- **Horizontal Pod Autoscaler:** An autoscaler named `redis-hpa` is created to automatically scale the Redis deployment based on CPU utilization.
+It ensures a minimum of 1 replica and a maximum of 5 replicas, with a target average CPU utilization of 75%.

+- **Service:** A service named `redis` is created to expose the Redis deployment internally.
+It listens on port 6379.

+The configMap block in the provided Kubernetes manifest is used to inject the Redis configuration file into the Redis pod.
+The data block specifies the key-value pairs for the configuration.
+In this case, the key is redis.conf, and the value is the content of the Redis configuration file.

+When the Redis pod is created, the redis.conf file is mounted as a volume using the configMap volume type.
+This volume is then mounted at a specific path inside the pod, which is determined by the mountPath specified in the container configuration.

+In the given manifest, the redis.conf file from the redis-config ConfigMap is mounted at the root directory (/) of the Redis pod.
+This means that the Redis configuration file will be available at the path /redis.conf inside the pod.